NREL/Wattile/README.md

 #### algo_main_rnn_v1.py

 * Works with preprocessed STM whole-campus data only.
 Uses previous timestep for prediction feedback.
-No major architecture changes besides bug fixes.
+* No major architecture changes besides bug fixes.

 #### algo_main_rnn_v2.py

-* Currently being iterated upon.
+* Predicts the conditional mean of the data.
+* Works with individual buildings or whole-campus data, as do all future versions.

+#### algo_main_rnn_v3.py

+* Probabilistic forecasting
+* Predict any *single* quantile in a single training session using a smoothed or huber-norm approximation of the pinball loss function.

+#### algo_main_rnn_v4.py

+* Probabilistic forecasting
+* Predicts *any number* of discrete quantiles in a single training session.

 #### testing_round.py